Khtran68/cpp-pthread/README.md

 User 2 from Group 2 arrives to the DBMS
 User 2 waiting due to its group
 User 3 from Group 1 arrives to the DBMS
-User 3 is waiting: position 3 Of the database is being used by user 1
+User 3 is waiting: position 3 of the database is being used by user 1
 User 1 finished its execution
-User 3 is accessing the position 3 Of the database for 5 second(s)
+User 3 is accessing the position 3 of the database for 5 second(s)
 User 4 from Group 2 arrives to the DBMS
 User 4 is waiting due to its group
 User 3 finished its execution**